 How to Freeze Peppers

-Living a simple life is easier when you have a freezer full of food you grew organically.
+Living a simple life is easier when you have a freezer full of food that you grew or was grown organically.

 There are so many varieties out there, you can literally fill a 20′ x 40′ garden with hundreds of plants all producing a different variety.
-On the other hand, how to freeze peppers can be a bit tricky, but I am going to show you my foolproof method you can use every time.
+On the other hand, freezing peppers can be a bit tricky.
+Over the years I learned a few tips on how to freeze peppers so they are just as good coming out as they were going in.

-Even if you are not a fan of the spicy, peppers are something you should consider growing.
-I cannot tell you how many times I try a new recipe and it calls for diced peppers.
+Even if you are not a fan of spicy food, peppers are something you should consider growing.
+I cannot tell you how many times I have tried a new recipe that calls for diced peppers.
+They can add a kick or a touch of sweetness, giving a great flavor to many dishes.
+From eggs to stews, there is so much you can add peppers to.

 The trick when freezing produce is to figure out how to do it correctly.
 Peppers need to be seeded and diced before freezing.
 Also, peppers contain a lot of water, meaning if not frozen correctly, you will end up with a bag of ice rather than diced peppers.